brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-04.md

 not to laugh, but only just managed it.

 "It's to prevent my body from rejecting the egg.
 The *magical* egg.
-She makes it out of human amniotic fluid* and some of my blood.
-It'll make an egg with all my DNA*, but then she'll induce meiosis so there will be two unfertilized eggs.
+She makes it out of human amniotic fluid\[^114-1] and some of my blood.
+It'll make an egg with all my DNA\[^114-2], but then she'll induce meiosis so there will be two unfertilized eggs.
 She can make dozens of them, and save the spares for later use.
 It's sort of based off of cloning techniques only with meiosis at the end.
 But it's all done magically so there's magical underwear so my own magic won't attack it, at least for the first two weeks."

 He only understood about half of what she had said.
 He knew what an egg was of course, and amniotic fluid was used in some potions (what most would consider very *dark* potions), but the rest of it was only so much medical jargon.
-What on earth was cloning?* It might have sounded very interesting under different circumstances, but at the moment it just sounded experimental and dangerous and not something he wanted perform on his new wife.
+What on earth was cloning?\[^114-3] It might have sounded very interesting under different circumstances, but at the moment it just sounded experimental and dangerous and not something he wanted perform on his new wife.

 She seemed to sense he was disturbed by what she had told him.
 Lifting their intertwined hands to her lips, she kissed his thumb and smiled reassuringly.